Public Relations Internships

 Everything you need to know about qualifying for JMC public relations internships and what is expected of you once you secure an internship can be found here.

 Explore the links to learn more about internships.
-Contact Professor Stefanie Moore, the PR internship coordinator, (email@example.com) if you have any questions.
+Contact Associate Professor Stefanie Moore, the PR internship coordinator, (email@example.com) if you have any questions.
 Also, we encourage you to talk to your peers about internships.
 Other PR majors can share their experiences and contacts for intern employers.
 Check out the PRSSA Kent internship page to learn about some PR students’ internship experiences.
-Remember, you cannot register for internships online.
-We will register you for the course once you secure an approved internship and submit an online application.

 JMC 48001 Media Relations and Publicity

 JMC 48006 Public Relations Publications